Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_dbsnp_load.md

 12000000 loaded after a b and c

-Trying to run d without the search app load

-20 mins without the search app load
+Trying to run d without the search app load -> Takes 20 mins per batch without the search app load.

+Running the searchapp load: took 13 hours.
+Verified that all data loaded by doing the 4 select count as described above.

+Recreate indexes after the dictionary is fully loaded.